-If you have a group that you need to exert control over, you need rules and those rule have consequences.
-Failure to maintain the rules needs to addressed by either punishment or public humiliation.
+If you have a group that you wish to exert control over, you need rules and those rule have consequences.
+Failure to maintain the rules needs to be addressed by either punishment or public humiliation.
 The preferred way for cult leaders to enforce the rule is to make an example out of anyone who breaks the rules, opposes any rule, or questions the leader.
 The congregation will see that they are safe from the wrath of the leadership as long as they follow the rules.
 Anyone outside of the rules can find themselves kicked out of the cult and facing all kinds of slander.

 6. Expectation of an abnormal amount time spent doing church related activities

-If your leader or church is really a cult, them knowing that you having idle time can be a problem.
+If your leader or church is really a cult, you having idle time can be a problem.
 Idle time gives people an opportunity to do things that are not church related.
 It gives people an opportunity to go into their own thoughts or their own desires.
 This is dangerous to the cult because they want outside influence and thinking to be just that; outside.
 This tactic has one purpose in mind; keeping people from outside influences and assist in the indoctrination.

 The indoctrination occurs when a person spends so much of their time with a group that they being to think and behave like the rest of the group.
 Forcing the members of the cult to spend all their time only with the cult reinforces group think and prevents independent thought.

 7. Emphasizing special doctrines outside scripture

 Church goers want to sit under a teacher that has all the answers.
 They want to believe that their leader is smarter and wiser than the others.
 One way to provide this false perspective is to have special doctrines that are outside of mainstream teaching.
 The idea is to convince the congregation that they can only get the true teachings of Christ by attending the cult teachings.
 Every other church is still in darkness.